Physical Well-Being Support

 Cancer Nutrition Our registered dietitian/nutritionists specialize in working with people with cancer.
 We help you prevent malnutrition, restore your digestive health, minimize the side effects related to your cancer treatment and work with you in survivorship.
 For more information, call 919.613.6379.

 Guided Meditation Guided meditation promotes spiritual health and stress management and explores development of inner peace.
 Classes are held in the Duke Cancer Center Quiet Room, Level 0, on Mondays from 12:30 to 1 p.m.
-For more information or to schedule family sessions, call 919.684.3586. *NOTE: Due to COVID-19 Precautions, Guided Meditation classes have been temporarily suspended and are expected to resume April 27.
+For more information or to schedule family sessions, call 919.684.3586. *NOTE: Due to COVID-19 Precautions, Guided Meditation classes have been temporarily suspended.

 Cancer Survivorship Clinical Services We offer a number of programs that help patients understand the long-term and late effects of cancer, as well as how to live a fuller life after treatment.
 To make a referral, please call 919.668.2122.